Research

 - The election was held during the pandemic.
 Although activities in Guernsey were almost back to normal, some people were still concerned to minimise activities that might cause them to catch Covid.

 - There had been a radical change in the electoral system, the previous system of seven constituencies being replaced by a single Island-wide vote for 38 seats.
 This was contested by 119 candidates.
-Clearly such an arrangement was likely to encourage people to vote at home when they could consult the booklet giving details of and manifestoes of all the candidates.
+Clearly such an arrangement was likely to encourage people to vote at home when they could consult the booklet that gave the details of and manifestoes of all the candidates.

 The following analysis draws on a Billet d’Etat dated 16 June 2021 by the States Assembly and Constitution Committee (SACC).
 This comprised recommendations to the States of Deliberation and two reports –